ElderMael/codexarcana-blog/content/blog/devops-interview-faq/index.md

 for a job or not.
 He mentioned that he interviews to know if he is being underpaid, to know which technologies he should be studying and are hot on the market, and of course, to maybe get something better and switch jobs.

-Is because of this that I seasonally take interviews at different companies and startups.
+Because of this, I seasonally take interviews at different companies and startups.
 I think I have been doing this for at least 8 years since I got out of my first tech lead position.

 Now, interviewing is hard and very broken in our industry, many companies have tried to solve it, but they are mostly